jbearce/new-site/docs/stylesheets.md

 Modifiers are flags on blocks or elements.
 Use them to change appearance or behavior.

 New modifiers should be placed within their parent block or element stylehseet, after the initial ruleset, and named as `{block}--{modifier}`.
-A few examples of this include `menu-list--navigation`, `content-block--fullbleed`, and `swiper-container--hero`.
+A few examples of this include `menu-list--navigation`, `row--padded-tight`, and `swiper-container--hero`.

 #### Helpers